Springfield Armory Saint Victor Review [Updated] Additional Testing

 What we like about the Saint Victor line and what other companies should copy come in the form of some small inclusions.
 First, the rifle comes with sights.
 Simple flip up sights, but they are a nice inclusion that makes the rifle ready to shoot out of the box.
 Second, you get a nice little carrying case, and when I spend over a grand on a rifle, I really want something more than a cardboard box.

 Those are small, but there is one big feature I like.
 While the barrel is only 16 inches long, Springfield went with the mid-length gas system over the carbine.
-A mid-length gas system is longer than a carbine length system, and that extra length results in lighter recoil and a smoother recoil impulse.
+A mid-length gas system is longer than a carbine length system, and that extra length results in a lighter recoil and a smoother recoil impulse.

 Springfield Saint Victor Features